Maxr1998/home-assistant-Android/README.md

 - [Android support libraries](https://developer.android.com/topic/libraries/support-library/index.html): Used for a lot of classes, views, etc.
 - [Ason](https://github.com/afollestad/ason): A really awesome JSON library building on top of Android's integrated JSON classes.
+- Google Play services: Used for acquiring your location for the device_tracker feature and configuring the Wearable app.
+- [Mapzen Lost](https://mapzen.com/blog/lets-get-lost/): alternative location provider used in the F-Droid builds, replacing Google Play services.
+- JetBrains' Kotlin build tools and stdlib

 ### Networking